NCAR/ccpp-framework/doc/briefing_pm.md

 and unit tests, as well as a comprehensive end-to-end test suite that covers all of prebuild's and capgen's existing end to end tests.  capgen-ng adds additional end-to-end tests for new features such as the multi-instance constituents test.
+Including these tests and the rich inline comments makes capgen-ng comparable in size to capgen.

 ---